MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-protection-profile-cpp.md

 ---
-title: Concepts - The Protection API profile object
+title: Concepts - The Protection SDK profile object
 description: This article will help you understand the concepts around the Protection profile object, which is created during application initialization.
 author: msmbaldwin
 ms.service: information-protection